 This will negatively impact the experience of using the device, and the user will notice.
-Perhaps they will not be able to point out exactly what is wrong, but using the device will feel worse and that will be taken note of on a subconscious level.
+Perhaps they will not be able to point out exactly what is wrong, but using the device will feel worse.

-This is where the defensive designer would say: But that’s how they chose to have it.
-It’s not my fault they don’t understand basics of UI-layout and battery consumption!
-To which we responsible designers would in chorus reply: If you designed the device in a way where it is possible to do this, it is your fault.
-Don’t ever put your burden as a designer on the user.
+This is where some designer would say: But that’s how they chose to have it.
+It’s not my fault that their preference resulted in a bad user experience!
+But the truth is this: If you designed the device in a way where it is possible to make it worse by customizing it a certain way, it is your fault.
+Don’t put your burden as a designer on the user.

 2. Overwhelming Complexity

-This second problem happens when there is so much choice that the consumer feels paralyzed and can’t make any decision at all as a result.
+The second problem appears when there is so much choice that the consumer feels paralyzed and can’t make any decision at all as a result.

 I believe this was a big reason for why tablets were so appealing to people when they first hit the market.
-You didn’t need to know anything about the inner workings of a computer, you just went to the store and said “one iPad please” and you were good to go.
+You didn’t need to know anything about the inner workings of a computer, you just went to the store and asked for an iPad.

 3. The Impossibility of Getting it “Right”

-What I am referring to here is the nagging feeling that you can get as a customer that the choice you made about your product was the wrong one.
+What I am referring to here is the nagging feeling of having made the wrong choice as a customer.
 Maybe you should have gone with the white colour, or maybe the screen was a bit too small after all.
 This feeling won’t leave you and it will taint the relationship you have with your product.
 The worst part about this is that this can happen even if all of the choice you made were the right ones, just because you will never know what could have been.